Frank Evers (Gaelic footballer): United Nations

-In 1960 Evers joined the United Nations Peacekeeping Organisation and left for the Middle East on 1 September, having played for Galway Seniors in the All Ireland semi-final of 1960 versus Kerry − one of his best displays in the maroon of Galway.
+After retiring from Gaelic football, Evers worked for the United Nations.
+In 1960, he joined the United Nations Peacekeeping Organisation and left for the Middle East on 1 September 1960, having played for Galway Seniors in the All Ireland semi-final of 1960 versus Kerry.
 He was picked for the Ireland Selection of 1960, however he was out of the country by that time and did not participate in the annual game.
-Evers's last game for Galway was in 1962, when he was home on holidays from the Middle East, this was also the last game for his teammate (and best man) Seán Purcell.
+Evers's last game for Galway was in 1962.
+He worked with the United Nations from 1 September 1960 to 27 August 1994.